-For specific demographic information requests, contact Kristi Bartlett , VP of Economic Development, 239.403.2914
+For specific demographic information requests, contact Melanie Schmees, Director of Business & Economic Research, 239.403.2914.

 Collier County has a strong infrastructure in place including four airport located within the county; close proximity to the Southwest Florida International Airport; direct access to Interstate 75, which extends from Canada to Naples and connects the west coast to the east coast of the state; and widespread availability of high-speed internet and telecommunications.